splynx/docs/files/en/tickets/tickets.md

 There are a number of elements that can be automated within the ticketing module to improve efficiency and speed up engagement.
 These automation rules can be set up under `Config / Support / Ticket automation`
 More information about **tickets configuration** can be found here - [Support](configuration/main_configuration/support/support.md).

+When tickets are opened by either the customer or administrator, notifications are sent to each other via email.
+Depending on the template you are using for tickets, tickets may include the body of the ticket and this can ultimately create convenience, as customers/administrators can respond directly from the email to respond to the ticket.
+If the template does not include the body, customers/administrators are able to log into their respective portals by means of a link included in the ticket notifications.

 ## List of new & opened

 This is where you will find a list/table of all new and opened tickets.
 For administrators part of the support team and designated to answering customer queries it is their working space within the ticketing module.

 ![Tickets](new&opened.png)

 Above the table of new & opened tickets, we've added a quick filter to change the tickets being displayed.
 You can choose to display tickets assigned to a specific administrator, unassigned tickets or all new and open tickets in the system.
 You may also filter tickets by status once the source of tickets to display has been selected.
-For ease of access "Refresh" and "Create ticket" buttons have been added along side the button to hide or display the main filter menu.
+For ease of access "Refresh" and "Create ticket" buttons have been added alongside the button to hide or display the main filter menu.

 ![Tickets](topfilter_tickets.png)